rearc-data/nyt-states-reopen-status-covid-19/README.md

 - `food_and_drink`
 - `industries`

+Note:
+- if a  status for a category of businesses in a given state is `reopened`/`reopening_soon` but does not include further details, the corresponding data field be `True`.
-Note, empty data fields in the CSV file or `null` values in the JSON file do not have applicable values from the data source.
+- empty data fields in the CSV file or `null` values in the JSON file do not have applicable values from the data source.

 ## More Information
 - Source - [The New York Times | See Which States Are Reopening and Which Are Still Shut Down](https://www.nytimes.com/interactive/2020/us/states-reopen-map-coronavirus.html)